 The English Department has conceived a three-stage process to prepare teaching assistants as classroom teachers of English composition.
 The first stage covers the teaching assistant's first semester as a full-time student (registered for 9 hours of coursework per semester), the second stage the second semester, and the third stage the second year.
 This process assumes little if any classroom experience in the teaching of English composition

-At the start of the fall semester, all new teaching assistants attend an Orientation Session at the University Learning Center (first floor, Westside Hall).
+At the start of the fall semester, all new teaching assistants attend an Orientation Session at the University Learning Center (first floor, DePaulo Hall).
 This orientation provides all the basic policy and procedural information teaching assistants will need to successfully work as writing tutors during the upcoming academic year.
 Additionally, new teaching assistants will have the opportunity to talk with experienced writing tutors about working at the University Learning Center (ULC).
 For more information about Writing Services at ULC, visit the website (www.uncw.edu/ulc)

-Teaching assistants working as writing tutors in the ULC work three hours per week.
+Teaching assistants working as writing tutors in the ULC work three or more hours per week.
 Each teaching assistant will work a set schedule, which will be created after the orientation session; the schedule starts the first class day after the Labor Day holiday.
 Teaching assistants will spend the first two weeks doing participant-observation with experienced tutors.
 After this first two weeks, the teaching assistants will begin tutoring on their own.
 Teaching assistants will tutor during Final Exam week.

 During the semester, Writing Services and the ULC offer several tutor-training opportunities, including various workshops, peer observations, and reflective writing opportunities.
 Teaching assistants are not required to participate in most of these training opportunities.
 However, any tutor wishing to receive certification through the College Reading and Learning Association must engage in the full tutor-training program.
 Details about certification will be provided during your orientation session.